DSXiangLi/DecryptPrompt/README.md

 - PRM：Let's verify step by step

 ### Agent: 让模型使用工具
-- Tool Former: Toolformer: Language Models Can Teach Themselves to Use Tools
+- Tool Former: Toolformer: Language Models Can Teach Themselves to Use Tools :star:
-- MRKL SystemsA modular, neuro-symbolic architecture that combines large language models, external knowledge sources and discrete reasoning :star:
+- MRKL SystemsA modular, neuro-symbolic architecture that combines large language models, external knowledge sources and discrete reasoning
 - ReAct: SYNERGIZING REASONING AND ACTING IN LANGUAGE MODELS  :star:
-- Self-ask: MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS
+- Self-ask: MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS :star:
 - PAL: Program-aided Language Models
 - HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace
 - OpenAGI: When LLM Meets Domain Experts